Estonia

 A small and heavily forested country

-The most northerly of the three Baltic republics of the former Soviet Union
+The northernmost of the three Baltic states

 Total area: 45,226 sq km